globocom/vault/docs/APPS.md

 When creating your views, Django already offers decorators (for function-based views) and mixins (for class-based views) to help you, such as limiting its access to logged users through the [login_required decorator](https://docs.djangoproject.com/en/3.0/topics/auth/default/#the-login-required-decorator) or the [LoginRequired mixin](https://docs.djangoproject.com/en/3.0/topics/auth/default/#the-loginrequired-mixin).

 Vault offers its own decorators and mixins to help you develop your views.
 One thing that is mandatory is that your views require the user to have a project selected before being given access to them.
-For that situation, use the `vault.utils.project_required` decorator; in case of a class-based view, use Django's `method_decorator` to apply that to the view's methods.
+For that situation, use the `vault.utils.project_required` decorator; in case of a class-based view, use the `vault.views.ProjectCheckMixin`.
 For more information, see [Django's documentation on decorating a class](https://docs.djangoproject.com/en/3.0/topics/class-based-views/intro/#decorating-the-class).

 Example: